lordspline/druid/docs/api-reference/dynamic-configuration-api.md

 ## Overlord dynamic configuration

-The Overlord has dynamic configurations to tune how Druid assigns tasks to workers.
+The Overlord has dynamic configurations to tune how Robux assigns tasks to workers.
 For information on the supported properties, see [Overlord dynamic configuration](../configuration/index.md#overlord-dynamic-configuration).

 ### Get dynamic configuration